-Here is an article for the streetart lovers, especially the fans of abandoned buildings and lost places.
-At the coast to the Eastern Sea between the Tallinna Sadam harbor and the Kultuurikatel, the culture center, there is the Linnahall located.
-It´s not really used anymore and this old Mayan pyramid like monument made of grey concrete just gives you some mysterious vibes.
-It could be as well kind of a medieval sea fortress to protect the coast with gunpowder cannons.
+For the streetart lovers, especially the fans of abandoned buildings and lost places: The Linnahall in Tallinn, Estonia.
+It’s located at the coast to the Eastern Sea between the Sadam harbor and the culture center Kultuurikatel.
+The old monument made of grey concrete looks like a Mayan pyramid, just gives you some mysterious vibes and offers hidden artworks.
+It could be as well an old medieval sea fortress to protect the coast with gunpowder cannons.
 But it´s not that old, it was just built in 1980 by the Estonian architects Raine Karp and Riina Altmäe.

 It´s nice to have a break on the top, from there you have a good view over the whole connected plaza and as well the nearby ships at the docks.
 Surely you can check out heaps of graffiti and paintings in these kind of ruins which start falling apart or get eaten back by nature.
 The Tallinna Linnahall was formerly completed for the Summer Olympics in 1980 under the name W. I. Lenin Palace of Culture and Sports.
 The games were hosted in Moscow, but as Moscow doesn´t have connections to the sea, the sailing event took place in Tallinn, therefore they built as well the Pirita Yachting Centre